 Do I Need Commercial Drone Insurance?

-Two basic Type of Commercial Drone Insurance
+2 Types of Commercial Drone Insurance

 There are two basic forms of drone insurance; 1) insurance that protects the actual drone, in case you crash it!
-2) insurance that protects you if the drone you are piloting crashes into another person or their property is damaged.
+2) insurance that protects you if the drone you are piloting crashes into another person, or their property is damaged.

-Hull Insurance- Insure the Actual Drone
+First, Hull Insurance- Ensure the Actual Drone

 “Hull insurance” covers damage to the drone itself.
 Hull insurance becomes more and more important as the cost of UAV’s – Drones continues to skyrocket.
-For instance, a Cinema company, Brain Farm, spent early $250,000 developing its own drone!
+For instance, a Cinema company, Brain Farm, spent nearly $250,000 developing its own drone!

 In other words, Hull Insurance provides protection for physical damage to your drone in the event that you crash it!

 Liability insurance covers damage caused to a third-party by your drone, including bodily injury and property damage.
 Liability insurance is usually required by companies setting up an in-house operation.
 Many companies also require service providers to show proof of liability insurance before contracting drone outside services.

 The first step: determine if the drone is non-owned or owned by your company.

 For non-owned drone operations you should secure a Non-owned UAS liability policy.
 This type of policy provides contingent third-party liability coverage.
 UAS liability insurance offers coverage for a third-party bodily injury or property damage claim arising from the use of the drone on your behalf.
 The drone operator’s policy serves as the primary layer of insurance (the first layer to respond to the claim), while the drone pilot’s insurance will act as an excess layer, providing back-up insurance.